MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/purchase-order-processing-part4-returns.md

 **Inventory**

 Select Inventory for inventory adjustment receipts, variance receipts, transfer receipts and sales return receipts when the item is not matched to an invoice and vendor credit is not applicable.
 An example would be when the item is being replaced.
-If you are using Project Accounting, you can’t enter this return document type for project return-from-inventory transactions.
+If you are using Project Accounting, you can't enter this return document type for project return-from-inventory transactions.

 When you process an Inventory return, if the items being returned will be replaced by the vendor, you must make adjusting journal entries to remove the accrual created by the new shipment receipt.

 **Inventory w/Credit**

 Select Inventory w/Credit for inventory adjustment receipts, variance receipts, transfer receipts and sales return receipts when vendor credit is applicable.
-If you are using Project Accounting, you can’t enter this return document type for project return-from-inventory transactions.
+If you are using Project Accounting, you can't enter this return document type for project return-from-inventory transactions.

 When you process a Return w/Credit return document or Inventory w/Credit return document type, a return transaction is created in Payables Management.
 The return transaction must be manually applied to the invoice from the vendor.
 See the Payables Management documentation (Help \>\> Printable Manuals) for more information.